vchungg/Lemonade-Stand/README.txt

 ==============
 Bugs
 ==============
-As of now, there are problems regarding struct coding so the whole computer explodes if you try to run the program.
+Currently, the input aspect of the game does not work.
+The sell function does not take the correct factors into account.
+Also, the number of times you have to press F5 to get exit from the game sometimes varies.